Acral lentiginous melanoma (ALM) is a form of skin cancer that appears on the palms of the hands, the soles of the feet, or under the nails.

-In this article, we look at the symptoms of acral lentiginous melanoma (ALM), how it is diagnosed and staged, and the treatment options that are available.
+In this article, we look at the symptoms of ALM, how doctors diagnose and stage it, and the treatment options.

-Most people develop melanoma as a result of exposure to ultraviolet (UV) radiation from the sun.
-People with light skin account for most cases of melanoma since their skin is more likely to be damaged by UV radiation.
+Most melanomas result from exposure to ultraviolet (UV) radiation from the sun.
+They occur most often in people with light skin, which is more prone to damage from UV radiation.

-ALM sometimes develops from an existing mole.
-It can also occur seemingly out of nowhere on healthy skin.
+ALM sometimes develops from an existing mole, but it can also occur for no apparent reason on healthy skin.

-- a new streak in a nail that is not caused by an accident or bruise
+- a new streak in a nail that is not due to an accident or bruise

 - a nail streak that has damaged the fingernail